yug-am/lrscontract/README.md

 ## Truffle Quick Run
 The contract can be quickly deployed and tested in a Truffle [development environment](https://trufflesuite.com/docs/truffle/how-to/debug-test/use-truffle-develop-and-the-console/)
-This requires no need of accounts setup, chain configuration and blockchain client.
+There is no need for accounts setup, chain configuration and blockchain client.

 ### Installation